ebagretsov/gl-lab.webex.bot/README.md

 # gl-lab.webex.bot

-# DevNet Lab Bot Example using Webex Teams Bot Framework for Node JS
+# Bot Example using Webex Teams Bot Framework for Node JS

 ## Tested on: